GeiselSoftware/kgm/docs/index.md

 <ab:bob> <ab:name> "Bob" .
 ```

-In this example URIs are strings between angle brackets - but brakets are not part of URI.
-E.g. first line `predicate` is URI `http://www.w3.org/1999/02/22-rdf-syntax-ns#type`.
-URI is very often look like URL.
-However it is very likely you will not be able to get anything from such URI if you try to point your internet browser to that location.
-URI are just strings with certain requirements, they are used to identify the `resource`.
+Also note RDF/turtle's complete URIs use angle brackets to designate the string between brackets as RDF URI.
+However the angle brackets themselves are not part of RDF URI.
+E.g. first line `predicate` is RDF URI `http://www.w3.org/1999/02/22-rdf-syntax-ns#type`.
+URIs are very often look like URLs - URLs are defined as subset of URIs.
+URIs are used to identify the `resources`.

 In third line of the example you've seen that object could also be present as `literal`.
 In RDF/turle literals are in double-quotes to distibguish them from URIs.
-Doble-quotes are not part of the literal.
+Double-quotes are not part of the literal.
 The third statement `object` is string *Alice*.

-If you want to shorten the statement you can use `prefix` defined on top of RDF/turtle file.
-Prefixes are used to construct full URI from shortened form.
-The shortened form was used in first example: you can just substitute prefix value with prefix URI as given at the top of the file.
-Shortened URI look different from full URI: then never enclosed to angle brakets.
-They are also different from literals: no double-quote encloser.

 You may think about RDF triples as extention of an idea of key-value pairs.
 Key-value pair has two parts: kay and value.
 The type of key and value may vary.
 You may have keys as strings and values as numbers, string - anything you can type into the file editor.
 E.g. you may have such KV pairs shown as CSV file fragment:

 ```
-Key,Value
+key,value
 alice_type,Human
 alice_name,Alice
 bob_type,Human
 bob_name,Bob
 ```

-RDF makes two changes to key-value pairs idea.
-First it adds third element so you now will have subject-predicate-object triples instead of key-value pairs.
-Then RDF restricts what could be `subject`, `predicate` and `object`.
+RDF makes two changes to key-value pairs idea:

+ - it adds third element so you now will have subject-predicate-object triples instead of key-value pairs.
+ - RDF restricts what could be `subject`, `predicate` and `object`.
 In most cases the parts of RDF triple will be either [URIs](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) or [xsd literals](https://www.w3.org/TR/rdf11-concepts/#xsd-datatypes), [more on xsd literals](https://www.w3.org/TR/xmlschema-2/#built-in-datatypes).

 ### Knowledge graphs